kugared94/E-commerce-project/README.md

 All the content of this website, including the images used, are for educational purposes only.

-A fully responsive website using CSS, javascript, and HTML5
+A fully responsive website using Python, CSS, javascript, and HTML5